-Heather Goodell - Senior Vice President and Controller - Corporate Accounting
+Heather Goodell - Senior VP and Controller - Corporate Accounting

 Plano, Texas – RealManage is pleased to announce Heather Goodell, CPA, a corporate team member, promotion to senior vice president and controller.

 Heather initially began her career with RealManage in 2009, where she was a regional controller for the accounting service group for three years.
 In 2012 she left to start her own consulting business, which she grew successfully for six years.
 Heather eventually rejoined the RealManage Family of brands in January of 2019, where she served as the corporate accounting manager and then in 2020 moved up to a corporate controller role.
 Due to Heather's success as a corporate controller and RealManage's continued rapid expansion, she was promoted to senior vice president and controller.